Li-Heng-LH/JavaProfessionalWorkOut/functional-programming/README.md

   * If the stream has one element, it is returned.
   * If the stream has multiple elements, the accumulator is applied to combine them.
   * To differentiate if the returned value is in stream or the identity.
+* Purpose of `<U> U reduce(U identity, BiFunction<U,? super T,U> accumulator, BinaryOperator<U> combiner)`
+  * used when processing collections in parallel
+* The collect() method is a special reduction: _mutable reduction_.
+  * more efficient than regular reduction as we use the same mutable object while accumulating.

 &nbsp;